divided099/divided099/README.md

 • 🏳️‍⚧ I hate being a boy, and I'm planning to start HRT as soon as fucking possible, so for now I'm like a femboy/beta protype trans girl experimental developer mode :sob:

-• 🎮 Also working on a big Doom mod.
+• 🎮 Also working on a big Doom mod ab me!

+• 👾 Also developing a Doom2 mod ab doomguy helping me get a job and my transition

 EDIT: All done, working on a website for it, which I'll link here when it's done, so you can learn more ab the whole thing, and I don't plan to release it for a good few months.